In the Field

 A follow up to the SAFE study to learn about how fieldwork experiences can affect career trajectories revealed large variability in clarity of rules and appropriate conduct for field research and training contexts (Nelson et al. 2017).
 Incidences of sexual harassment more often were associated with environments where rules and behavioral standards were not clearly codified and consequences for misconduct were not enforced.
 Conditions that allowed for sexual harassment to occur also contributed to other hostile environments, with gendered divisions of labor, outright sexism, abuses of power, and dismissal of individuals' contributions to the work.
 These behaviors have long-term negative career consequences, such as reduced access to professional opportunities, career stalling, relocation to a different institution or field site, or leaving career paths altogether.

-Harassment can have especially injurious effects in disciplines with low diversity, like the geosciences.
+Exclusionary behaviors can have especially injurious effects in disciplines with low diversity, like the geosciences.
 Historical exclusion of people of color from many academic disciplines and science professions has led to low representation.
 This is known to lead to professional and social isolation, which can render individuals more vulnerable to hostile behaviors.
 A recent survey revealed that 40% of women of color reported feeling unsafe in the workplace because of their gender or sex, 28% reported feeling unsafe because of their race; and 18% reported skipping professional events, including fieldwork, because they did not feel safe (Clancy et al., 2017).

 - Lauren G., Camping While Black